Here are some rules and driving tips that you should know before you start your road trip in France:

 A few tips if you are driving in Spain:

-The Spanish motorways or 'autopistas' are toll roads, so ensure you have money to hand when driving a route that includes motorways.
+Some Spanish motorways or 'autopistas' are toll roads, so ensure you have money to hand when driving a route that includes tolled sections of motorways unless you have an Emovis VIA-T tag which will allow you to beep through the toll plaza without stopping.
+There is a handy map here showing which sections are tolled.

 A blue and white curb is similar to the double yellow lines system and indicates that you can wait briefly as long as the driver is still inside the vehicle.
 Blue spaces indicate a parking charge (you may have to walk a short distance to find a ticket machine), there are charges for not paying or overstaying.